 I used the sensor as the surface to document, a sensor with an area of 22.3 x 14.9 mm couldn’t hold much variety of objects.
 So, I looked around and started photographing mundane objects instead of any exclusive objects, which could be placed on the small sensor.
 By applying my understanding of light, I photographed objects that vary from buttons, small seashells, cigarette butts, gas lighters, wires, earbuds, drops of water, safety pins, dead mosquitos, etc. A world was revealed that couldn't have been possible to see before if the camera had not stopped working.
 It was not an attempt to rediscover the mundane but to get even closer to the mundanity.
 It was even documentation of light and its behavior as it was observed and documented from a very close distance.

-“Figuring” is an exploration of the relationship between a weary-decaying camera and an observer, translating the reality of the observable world in the process of iterative experimentations to find what is beneath the rational surface of the techniques of photography.
+“Figuring” explores the relationship between a weary-decaying camera and an observer, translating the reality of the observable world in the process of iterative experimentations to find what is beneath the rational surface of photography techniques.
 It looks at the way of visualizing the light, and its behavior as it creates formations when obstructed by mundane matters.